AI Use Cases/Healthcare

 How does AI optimize deal desk pricing for Healthcare?

 AI deal desk pricing ingests real-time claims data and clinical quality metrics from your EHR, then automatically calculates pricing recommendations based on your actual cost per encounter, payer benchmarks, and clinical performance relative to market comparables.
 The system identifies where your readmission rates, HCAHPS scores, or coding accuracy justify premium pricing - and surfaces those justifications directly to your sales team during negotiations.
-Instead of relying on outdated spreadsheets, your deal desk team makes pricing decisions grounded in current operational reality, eliminating the 8-15% pricing leakage that typically occurs when pricing lacks EHR visibility.
+Instead of relying on outdated spreadsheets, your deal desk team makes pricing decisions grounded in current operational reality, closing the pricing leakage that opens up whenever deal desk works without EHR visibility.

 Is our Sales data kept secure during this process?

 Yes.
 Your Salesforce deal data remains in Salesforce; the AI only accesses the specific contract and claims data necessary to generate pricing recommendations.
-We've designed the architecture specifically for healthcare's regulatory environment, including OIG compliance for pricing transparency.
+The architecture is designed for healthcare's regulatory environment, with pricing-transparency and audit-trail requirements built into how data is accessed and logged.

 What is the timeframe to deploy AI deal desk pricing?

-Deployment typically takes 10-14 weeks from kickoff to go-live.
+Plan for a working system inside the first 100 days.
 Weeks 1-3 focus on EHR integration and data mapping - connecting your Epic or Cerner instance via HL7 FHIR APIs and validating claims data quality.
 Weeks 4-7 involve model training on your historical deals and pricing data.
 Weeks 8-10 include pilot testing with your deal desk and revenue cycle teams.
-Most healthcare clients see measurable results within 60 days of go-live: faster deal approvals, higher pricing confidence, and initial reductions in pricing errors as the AI identifies opportunities your team was leaving on the table.
+Weeks 11-14 cover full rollout across all deal desk and revenue cycle teams, staff training, and handoff.
+A rollout like this is scoped to show measurable results within 60 days of go-live: faster deal approvals, higher pricing confidence, and initial reductions in pricing errors as the AI identifies opportunities your team was leaving on the table.

 What are the key benefits of using AI for healthcare deal desk pricing?